Espresso / UIAutomator SDK

 Method for defining a EvincedConfig object as a global setting: public InitOptions setEvincedConfig(EvincedConfig evincedConfig)

-Set option to save a screenshot in a output JSON report or as a separate .png file: public InitOptions setScreenshotOption(ScreenshotOption screenshotOption)
+Set option to save a screenshot in a output JSON report or as a separate .jpeg file: public InitOptions setScreenshotOption(ScreenshotOption screenshotOption)

 Set rule configs: public InitOptions setRuleConfigs(List<RuleConfig> ruleConfigs)